recovery weeks

 Recovery Week offers a kind, nurturing environment for participants to engage this sacred, healing work away from everyday distractions and in the context of relationship with other survivors.
 The week provides teaching and discussion with Dr. Dan Allender and Allender Center Lead Instructors extending from Dr. Allender’s work in the book The Wounded Heart.

-Recovery Week also includes narrative-focused group work facilitated by an Allender Center-trained facilitator.
-Narrative-focused group work is a carefully curated space that allows participants to explore past abuse and its effects.
+Recovery Week also includes small Story Group work facilitated by an Allender Center-trained facilitator.
+These groups are carefully curated spaces that invite participants to explore past abuse and its effects.
 Participants will be able to share their stories and struggles with others, as well as in daily individual sessions with an Allender Center-trained facilitator.

 Deeply life changing, the full impact of which is yet to be seen.” -Recovery Week Participant